sverrirs/SkypeNet/README.txt

 License or other restrictions:
 -----------------------------------------------
-None, absolutely none.

 Take it and do with it what you like.
 I'd honestly be delighted if anyone would be interested in using this code.

-I only ask that if you do indeed use it please consider contributing any enhancements you make to it code, design, ideas or thoughts.
+I only ask that if you do indeed use it please consider contributing any enhancements, ideas, design, problems encountered or other thoughts back to this project so other people might also benefit from them.

 How to use: